What do Expedia, Salesforce, and Stripe have in common?

 What he was trying to say is this: If Amazon wants to innovate, we have to first improve the way we exchange data internally between one another.
 For that to happen, things need to get automated and reused.

 Amazon first transformed their internal architecture into a collection of interconnected microservices, communicating via APIs, so that they could be easily externalized first across departments, then across products, and ultimately across all assets under Amazon’s control.
-Afterward, they went on to take over the external API economy (more on that in a moment).
+Afterward, they went on to take over the external API business strategy (more on that in a moment).

 But let’s keep it real: Not everyone can be as lean as Amazon and just crack their internal systems open like a bubbling can of Coke.
 Why?
 Two words: legacy architectures.